melaniebrgr/learning-computer-science/02-programming/04-design-patterns/prototype-pattern/prototype-pattern.md

 All the ways of implementing the prototype pattern are hereby listed.

-1. A spawner class containing a prototype: The prototype contains a clone method that the spawner calls to stamp exect replicas of the current prototype.
+1. A spawner class containing a prototype: The prototype contains a clone method that the spawner calls to stamp exact replicas of the current prototype.
 You need to implement and decide how deep the clone the properties.
 (See example from `index.ts`.)
 2. A spawner class containing a spawner method: The function doesn't retain the state of the prototype, however.
 3. Use `Object.create` > `structureClone` > `Object.assign` depending on the fidelity needed of the clone.